MobilityFirst/mobilityfirst.github.io/README.md

   ```
   * title: The title rendered at the top of the page.
 The quotation marks are optional but let us include special characters like colons.
   * last_updated: This field will be rendered in the footer.
-  * sidebar: The sidebar that this page should appear under.
-This is used for a consitency check between the title listed in the sidebar and the title of the page.
+  * sidebar: The sidebar that will appear on this page.
+If no sidebar is specified then the page will render without one.
+This is also used for a consitency check between the title listed in the sidebar and the title of the page.
 Currently there is only one sidebar: documentation_sidebar
   * permalink: Appended to the site's base url this forms the URL that can be used to access this page.
   * toc: Set to false to remove the table of contents generated at the beginning of the page.
 NOTE: Header 1, single #, elements are not included in the TOC, only Header 2 and below.
 2. Add the page to the sidebar file so that a link will be rendered in the sidebar.
 This file can be found at `_data/sidebars/documentation_sidebar.json`.
 You must include a title and and url field for the sidebar item to be properly rendered.
 The existing content of the sidebar file should serve as a good example of how to add content.